opencog/generate/opencog/generate/README.md

 connection-types.

 == The Default Callback
-Currently, only a very crude and primitve callback is implemented.
+Currently, only a very crude and primitive callback is implemented.
 Enhancing this is the next task.

 This callback does the following things (subject to change):